dennisgbrown/vocal-activity-detector/README.md

 # QUICK START for Voice Activity Detection project

+## What's going on here?

+We took Filippo Giruzzi's VAD from https://github.com/filippogiruzzi/voice_activity_detection and modified it to work on more than just one hard-coded data set.
+It uses TensorFlow and is based on tf.estimator.
+Our modifications to the source code are bracketed with "# initials" and # end initials".

+We are only using the LibriSpeech "test-clean" data set from openslr, which is a set of FLAC audio files.
+It is split into 70% train, 15% validate, 15% test.

+We are using labels provided by the author that indicate, for each audio file, where speech events start and stop.

+We added white noise to the test-clean dataset to create additional datasets: test-clean-db-160, test-clean-db-80, etc.

+NOTE: The data lives in LibriSpeech/<data set name> and is not in the GitHub repo.

+First, we are training and evaluating the VAD on each dataset.
+Second, for each trained model created in the first step, we are evalauting it against each of the other datasets, just to see how resilient trained models are to noise levels on which they did not train.

+The code performs 5 main functions:

+1. Label data using an exported model provided by the author.
+We're not doing this, but the code should still work, and has been modified to accept the dataset name as a parameter.

+    NOTE: The label data lives in LibriSpeech/labels/<data set name>.

+2. Convert the raw data to tfrecords.

+    NOTE: This data lives in LibriSpeech/tfrecords/<data set name>

+3. Train using the tfrecords and write the raw model checkpoint data to disk.

+4. Export that checkpoint data to a saved model.

+5. Test the saved model on audio data.

+## Steps to get started

 0. Reminder: Original author's instructions are at https://github.com/filippogiruzzi/voice_activity_detection (README.md) and also copied below.

 1. Pull repo https://github.com/8bitBrainProject/8BitBrainVADfg

-2. Download the labels/ directory from this link and put its contents in LibriSpeech/labels: https://drive.google.com/open?id=1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin

-3. Download the the test-clean dataset from https://openslr.org/12/ and put in LibriSpeech
+2. Download the the test-clean dataset from https://openslr.org/12/ and put in LibriSpeech as LibriSpeech/test-clean

-4. Download the noisy datasets (warning: 11GB) from the Dropbox and extract into LibriSpeech: https://www.dropbox.com/sh/5tmzx8gat67beyz/AABwXXSFKQKwzZV4kGPQ4dsSa/test-clean-but-actually-noisy.zip?dl=0
+3. Download the noisy datasets (warning: 11GB) from the Dropbox and extract into LibriSpeech: https://www.dropbox.com/sh/5tmzx8gat67beyz/AABwXXSFKQKwzZV4kGPQ4dsSa/test-clean-but-actually-noisy.zip?dl=0

+4. Download the labels for test-clean from this link and put its contents in LibriSpeech/labels/test-clean: https://drive.google.com/open?id=1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin

+5. Download the exported model from the same link put its "exported" folder into LibriSpeech/models/pretrainedfg (only needed if we are using it to make more labels)

-5. Your LibriSpeech folder should have these contents:
+6. Your LibriSpeech folder should have these contents:
 ```
 BOOKS.TXT
 CHAPTERS.TXT
 labels
 LICENSE.TXT
+models
 README.md
 README.TXT
 SPEAKERS.TXT